signalfx/signalfx-agent/deployments/splunk/README.md

 Once logged in, visit the [analytics workspace](http://localhost:18000/en-US/app/search/analytics_workspace) to see which metrics are sent by the SignalFx Agent.

-Additionally, you can consult the [http://localhost:9090](Prometheus UI) to see the metric data collected from the sample go program.
+Additionally, you can consult the [Prometheus UI](http://localhost:9090) to see the metric data collected from the sample go program.